Alsadek/calculator-stack-based/README.md

 # calculator-stack-based
-A simple stack based software virtual machine for study.
+A simple stack based calculator for study.